 Invoices are part of every service-based business.
 There’s nothing as sweet as creating an invoice, weekly or monthly, to get paid for work that you did.

-As a virtual assistant, I know how fun and rewarding it is to list out the services I’ve done and sent it to a client.
+As a virtual assistant, I know how fun and rewarding it is to list out the services I’ve done and sent them to a client.

 I’m sure it is for you as well.
 That is a perfect example of an administrative task.